craigderington/moon/README.md

 ## Database Setup
 The bitcoinlib database must be created before using MySQL as the data provider.
-The schema will be created at run time, however, we need to create he database and create a user with permission to read/write to the database.
+The schema will be created at run time, however, we need to create the database and create a user with permission to read/write to the database.

 ```
 (venv)ubuntu:~/projects/moon$ mysql -u root -p